FREQUENTLY ASKED QUESTIONS

 What is the Role of Individual Insurance Brokers that Members choose to use?

 Members may choose to retain the services of a healthcare broker or consultant.
 These organizations can serve as “boots on the ground” for direct communication and as a liaison between member and program.
 Much of what brokers typically do will be handled through PlanSource and ERS.
-Brokers will share plan fees with ERS.
+There are no commissions within the program, rather compensation is structured as a consulting fee and totals $14 per employee enrolled in healthcare/month – brokers split this consulting fee 50/50 with ERS.

 Is there a minimum participation requirement to join the Missio Benefits program?